Ahmed-1121/Canberra_Art_Biennial_Website/README.md

 3. I wanted to add a search feature to the website in order to facilitate the search for information or a specific artist.
 4. I wanted to make the website more compatible with the user by adding animations that make browsing the website more fun and attractive, especially for teenagers and young adults.
 5. I wanted to make the website provide more personalized content for mobile devices and tablets.
+6. Add a way to sort the news on the news page.
+Where the user can choose to categorize the news according to the date of its writing or arrange it according to importance or alphabetical order and others.